A Prayer for Loneliness During the Holidays

 - Misty Honnold Crosswalk.com Contributing Writer

 No man is an island.
 Yet in the festivities of the holidays, all the “Good Cheer” and Christmas greetings, many of us feel like an isolated, lonely island.
+This year is no exception as many of us find ourselves alone for the holidays, maybe for the first time.
 We are created for community, to be a part of family.
 From the beginning God said, “It is not good for man to be alone.”
 Then why is the reality of loneliness reaching epidemic proportions?

 I believe and scientists agree that loneliness is something that every human experiences.
 We are not “alone” in our loneliness.
 However, like a hunger pain helps us realize our bodies are missing something; loneliness is a clue that we are missing something that is necessary for life, human interaction, relationship with God and relationship with others.
 From the dawn of creation, God has had the desire for His children to be a part of a family.
 His family, and it is His desire to use loneliness to draw us to Him.